Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/parsing/index.md

 ---
 # Overview

-Parsing is the process of performing syntax and/or semantic analysis on a text, and outputting some sort of parse data, generally an AST.
+Parsing is the process of performing syntax and/or semantic analysis on a text, and outputting some sort of parse data, generally an abstract syntax tree (AST).
 The parsing framework supports automated calling of parsers via worker threads following text changes.
 Any custom or third-party parser @if (wpf) {(such as ANTLR)} can be called.

 ## Parse Requests and Dispatchers